 Coming home to my kitchen after being in another country always makes me appreciate being a home cook in New York City and grateful for our food merchants.
 Especially as we start heading into the holiday season, with all the opportunities we'll have to cook for our friends and family, we can celebrate the bounty and our own terroir that we have here at home.

-Enjoy this beautiful November.
+Enjoy this beautiful autumn.